mzonov/Android-Interview-Questions/README.md

   </details>

 #### Data Class
 * What is `data class` under the hood?
-What are the differences with plain java class?
+What's the difference between `data class` and plain class?
   <details>
   <summary>Answer</summary>